All You Need To Know About Your Form 16 (Salary Certificate)

 – Tax Deduction Number (‘TAN’) of your employer

-– Quarter wise details of amount paid to you, receipt numbers of the quarterly TDS returns filed by your employer, TDS amount deducted and deposited by your employer in your name
+– Quarter-wise details of the amount paid to you, receipt numbers of the quarterly TDS returns filed by your employer, TDS amount deducted and deposited by your employer in your name

 – BSR code of the bank branch, date on which TDS was deposited, Challan serial number relating to each amount of tax deposited by your employer

 – Status of matching with Oltas – it should reflect as ‘F’ (indicating final).
 In case it reflects ‘U’ (indicating unmatched), immediately inform the employer of the same else appropriate credit shall not be available to you

 – All the pages of Part A of Form 16 should have been digitally signed by the employer.
 If not digitally signed, the same should have been at least manually signed by the employer.